Pub Date: September 2011

 —Betsy Bernard, former President of AT&T

 “In typical Moran fashion, he nails another one with his insightful, tongue in cheek observations about life at the top of the business food chain.
-A must read for any manager at any level to ensure one is not crossing the easy line into arrogance
+A must read for any manager at any level to ensure one is not crossing the easy line into arrogance or ineffectiveness.”

 —Scott Etzler, President, InterCall

 “Meeting with the CEO is always interesting and so is this book.
 After reading it, I still can’t understand why I am not a CEO: I make all the same mistakes.
 Rich Moran proceeds from the absurd notion that CEOs are fallible, funny and surprisingly frail, but there is hope if they see the sins.
-Very entertaining, but can these stories really
+Very entertaining, but can these stories really be true?”

 —George Bailey, SVP, Chief Transformation Officer, Sony Corporation